-John Roberts joined Macquarie in 1991 and is Executive Chairman of the Macquarie Funds Group.
-Previously, John was Global Head of the Macquarie Capital Funds business (prior to it being renamed Macquarie Funds Direct).
+John Roberts joined the Macquarie Group in 1991 and is Executive Chairman of the Macquarie Funds Group.
+Previously, John was Global Head of the Macquarie Capital Funds business (prior to it being renamed Macquarie Infrastructure and Real Assets).
 John has a Bachelor of Laws degree from the University of Canterbury, New Zealand.